_images/Bug72.jpg

 Telescope.Action(ActionName: str, ActionParameters)

-Added in version 3: To replace deprecated CommandBlind(), CommandBool(), and CommandString() with more flexible extension mechanic.
+Added in version 3: To replace deprecated CommandBlind(), CommandBool(), and CommandString() with a more flexible extension mechanic.

 Invoke the specified device-specific custom action